 - Late payment fee: 36% per annum on overdue payment

-- Documentary Stamp Tax: 0.75% of the drawn loan amount (deducted from loan proceeds; applies to the loan amount of at least ₱250,000 or for business purposes)
+- Documentary Stamp Tax: 0.75% of the drawn loan amount (deducted from loan proceeds)

 Wondering which bank has the lowest interest rate on a personal loan?
-HSBC's cash loans with low interest rates are a good option.
-Use it to fund your travel or education.
-Read our HSBC Personal Loan guide before you apply.
+With an attractive rate of 0.65%, HSBC's cash loans with low interest rates are a good option.
+You can borrow up to ₱500,000, which you can use to fund various needs, such as education.

 - Loan amount: ₱30,000 to ₱1 million